-In this critique, "Tkach" refers to the author Joseph Tkach, Jr. unless otherwise noted; "HWA" refers to Herbert W. Armstrong; "WCG" refers to Worldwide Church of God; "WN" refers to the Worldwide News2; PT refers to The Plain Truth, and AC refers to Ambassador College (later renamed Ambassador University).
+In this critique, "Tkach" refers to the author Joseph Tkach, Jr. unless otherwise noted; "HWA" refers to Herbert W. Armstrong; "WCG" refers to Worldwide Church of God; "WN" refers to the Worldwide News2; PT refers to The Plain Truth, and AC refers to Ambassador College (later renamed Ambassador University in July 1994).

 I will make comments from the author's words in each chapter and will show some of the contradictions, distortions and myths, which I will bold in blue.
 The author's words from the book will be in quotation marks.